Kernix13/javascript-cheat-sheet/loop-examples.md

 ### for of

-`for of`, syntax:
+Syntax:
 ```js
 for (variable of iterable) {
   statement
 }
 ```

-example: the difference between a `for...of` loop and a `for...in` loop.
-While `for...in` iterates over property names, `for...of` iterates over property values
+The difference between a `for...of` loop and a `for...in` loop.
+While `for...in` iterates over property names, `for...of` iterates over property values.

+Example:
 ```js
 const arr = [3, 5, 7];
 arr.foo = 'hello';